chaoshangcs/chaoshangcs.github.io/_pages/about.md

 ## Selected Experience
+**06/2022 - Present | Applied Scientist | Amazon AWS AI**

-**09/2020 - Present | Research Scientist | JD AI Research, JD.COM Silicon Valley Research Center**
+**09/2020 - 05/2022 | Research Scientist | JD AI Research, JD.COM Silicon Valley Research Center**
 * Focus on the deep graph learning, NLP and machine learning with an emphasis on knowledge graphs and QA.
 * Designed an architecture for QA on temporal knowledge graph to explore the temporal order and temporal expressions.
 * Proposed an open temporal relation extraction approach to understand the nuanced difference in textual expressions that indicate different temporal relations.
 * Designed the graph-based approach for the multi-hop question answering task.
-* Proposed a product matching system based on pretrained language models to determine whether two representations from different domains refer to the same product entity.
+* Proposed a product matching system to determine whether two representations from different domains refer to the same product entity.
 * Mentor: [Dr. Jing Huang](https://scholar.google.com/citations?user=ocPXoIkAAAAJ&hl=en)